 - Iron Sharpens Iron (South Korea, Hong Kong, and China)

 - Wheaton in Germany

 - Wheaton in the Holy Lands (Italy, Israel, Greece, and Turkey)

 - Internships, Research, or Independent Academic Travel (Colombia, Brazil, Bolivia, Ecuador, South Korea, Nepal, Philippines, Oman, South Africa, Kosovo, Mexico, Dominican Republic, and Bosnia)

 Service and Missions Programs (83 students)

-Wheaton students who participated in a GEL program, you are invited to add your picture to this story!
+Wheaton students who participated in a GPS program, you are invited to add your picture to this story!
 Please send your photo, a caption to describe it, and the names and class years of the students pictured, to email@example.com.